slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_9-12_MIA_vs_UCF.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- UCF should win 4 or more singles matches _12%_ of the time.
+- UCF should win 4 or more singles matches *12%* of the time.
-- Miami (FL) should win 4 or more singles matches _56%_ of the time.
+- Miami (FL) should win 4 or more singles matches *56%* of the time.
-- The winner of the doubles point will decide the match the other _32%_ of the time.
+- The winner of the doubles point should decide the match the other *32%* of the time.
-- If UCF wins the doubles point, their chances of winning the dual improve to _44%_.
+- If UCF wins the doubles point, their chances of winning the dual improve to *44%*.
-- If Miami (FL) wins the doubles point, their chances of winning the dual improve to _88%_.
+- If Miami (FL) wins the doubles point, their chances of winning the dual improve to *88%*.

 ------